Ensuring workers are eligible to work

 Checking the right to work in the UK

-The UK Border Agency (UKBA) publishes two lists - List A and List B. These documents can demonstrate someone's right to work in the UK.
+The UK Border Agency (UKBA) provides documents that can demonstrate someone's right to work in the UK.
 This can be viewed here.

 You have a statutory excuse against liability for a civil penalty, if your prospective worker gives you an original version of a document from List A. Alternatively they need to give you a specified combination of two documents from List B.